 Sitting on the floor with those young adults I realized that none of us are immune to this lopsided way of thinking.
 Grown-ups are also susceptible to lapses in logic.
 We fall for scams.
 We stay in relationships that have no chance of survival.
 We trust lying politicians.
 We believe what we want to believe, even when reason would tell us otherwise.
 I guess this is part of being human, no matter what our age is.

 Megan and I laughed at the boys, and they were good sports about it.
-They thought it was funny and ridiculous, too.
-It’s easy to recognize the truth when it is far behind us, like the time an elf was real and Santa was not.
+They thought their childhood elf vs. Santa logic was funny and ridiculous, too.
+It’s easy to recognize the truth when it is far behind us, like the time an elf was real but Santa was not.

 K. Kris Loomis is the author of the humorous travel memoir, Thirty Days In Quito: Two Gringos and a Three-Legged Cat Move to Ecuador.
 She also writes adult parables and short stories as well as books about yoga and meditation.
 Kris is a determined chess player, an origami enthusiast, a classically trained pianist, and a playwright.
 She lives in South Carolina with her husband and two cats.